Events , Programs

 The Historic Districts Council is honored to announce the creation of the Jeffrey Kroessler Student Research Award, an annual juried award highlighting original graduate-level research on topics relevant to historic preservation in New York City.
 This research award will provide emerging preservationists an opportunity to gain public recognition by showcasing their research that is beneficial to the advancement of the historic preservation community.
 At least one $1,000 award will be presented each year and the awarded recipient(s) will have the opportunity to publicly present their research to peers and preservationists in 2025.

 Laura Heim is an award-winning architect with a firm located in historic Sunnyside Gardens, Queens.
 Her firm has a particular expertise in historic preservation and adaptive reuse/renovation.
 She served as the Chair of Architecture on the Steering Committee of the Sunnyside Gardens Preservation Alliance, as president of the AIA Queens chapter, and was on the Board of Directors of AIA New York State.
-She is currently honored to be the Co-Chair of the AIANY Fellows Committee.
-She frequently collaborated on historic preservation work with her late husband, Jeffrey Kroessler, which the award is named after.
+Most recently, she was the Co-Chair of the AIANY Fellows Committee from 2021-2023.
+Laura frequently collaborated on historic preservation work with her late husband, Jeffrey Kroessler, which the award is named after.

 Diana Budds is a design journalist based in New York.
 Her writing has appeared in Curbed, Dwell, Fast Company, and the New York Times.